The Expanding Scope of AI Safety

-Advanced filters like those deployed by Better Prompt; use machine learning to detect adversarial patterns that traditional keyword filters might miss.
+Advanced filters, like those deployed by Better Prompt, use machine learning to detect adversarial patterns that traditional keyword filters might miss.
 Additionally, output filtering serves as a second line of defense, scanning the model's generated text for sensitive data (PII) or forbidden content, ensuring that even if a prompt injection attack bypasses the initial input screen, the resulting payload is caught before it can cause harm.

-Key Better Prompt Filtering Strategy
+Key Better Prompt Filtering Techniques

 | Technique | Purpose | Examples |